 Sales and marketing play an essential role in every company.
 A misalignment between both teams can be disastrous for a firm’s growth and jeopardise efforts to restructure and diversify in times of change.

 Our panellists discussed how firms can begin the process of reconciling sales and marketing, as well as the importance of creating good content for their target audiences.
-Here, we highlight the four key steps to bridging the gap:
+Here, we highlight the four critical steps to bridging the gap:

 Data allows your sales and marketing teams to help each other with mutual goals.
 For marketing teams, this means understanding customer likes, dislikes and opinions on products.
 For sales teams, this means knowing when and how customers and leads interact with brand platforms.

 Buyer personas and their behaviour should give your sales and marketing teams a clear view of when and how to target their audiences.
-Use this information to unpack key segments of the buying experience.
+Use this information to unpack vital segments of the buying experience.

 Assessing the success of your output is part and parcel of progress.
 Sales and marketing teams should not feel like cogs in the wheel - ensure that they are equally accountable for their results.
 Pave the way forward by making the impact of both parties’ work visible and create realistic expectations for their efforts.